 At first glance, it bears a strong resemblance to a certain famous Scottish turntable.
 But if we take a closer look at the history, this Scottish product, released in the late 1970s, was based on an even older product released in the 1960s!

-The Pro-Ject The Classic vinyl turntable has been built with a beautiful wooden frame available in three finishes: Rosenut, Walnut and Eucalyptus.
+The Pro-Ject The Classic vinyl turntable has been built with a beautiful wooden frame available in two finishes: black or white.

 This plinth is made from high-density MDF topped with a sheet of aluminium.
 It is decoupled using 6 TPE-damped balls.